TOP-Nav: Legged Navigation Integrating Terrain, Obstacle and Proprioception Estimation: Additional Experiments

 In this section, we discuss the relationship between the proposed proprioception advisor and terrain difficulties, along with ground truth reward terms such as velocity tracking and attitude stability.

 We conduct a series of straight navigation tasks in simulation, as demonstrated in Fig \ref{propadvisor}.
-Each robot's waypoint is set in a straight line, covering terrains of various difficulties $D_l$ and types:

-\begin{itemize} \item Irregular Surface: The height of each point in the terrain is randomly changed within the range of $(0.01+0.04*D_l,0.07+0.04*D_l)m$. \item Discrete Steps: This terrain type consists of $12*D_l$ mall steps within a $1m \times 1m$ area, where each small step has dimensions of $(0.1,0.1,0.08)m$. \item Slope \& Holes: Randomly switches between upper slopes and holes, where the maximum height/depth of each slope/hole is set as $1.2m*D_l$. \end{itemize}
+Each robot's waypoint is set in a straight line, covering terrains of various difficulties $D_l$ and types: \setlist{nolistsep} \begin{itemize}[leftmargin=*] \item Irregular Surface: The height of each point in the terrain is randomly changed within the range of $(0.01+0.04*D_l,0.07+0.04*D_l)m$. \item Discrete Steps: This terrain type consists of $12*D_l$ mall steps within a $1m \times 1m$ area, where each small step has dimensions of $(0.1,0.1,0.08)m$. \item Slope \& Holes: Randomly switches between upper slopes and holes, where the maximum height/depth of each slope/hole is set as $1.2m*D_l$. \end{itemize}

 We conduct $30k$ steps of navigation for each robot and compute the average motion evaluations estimated by the proprioception advisor.
 The results are shown in Table \ref{Proprioception Advisor outputs}.
 We observe that as terrain ruggedness, irregularity, and the presence of obstacles increase, there is a corresponding decrease in the motion evaluations.
 Although this correlation is not strictly linear, the results provide supportive for us to estimate terrain traversability based on the proprioception advisor.